Custom Search

 BFD - Block Flow Diagram - Example

-The block or rectangles represents unit operations and the blocks are connected by lines representing the process flow streams.
+The blocks or rectangles in a diagram represents typically a unit operation and the lines represents typically process flow streams.
 Process flow streams may be mixtures of liquids, gases and solids flowing in pipes or ducts, or solids being carried on a conveyor belt.

 - unit operations such as mixers, separators, reactors, distillation columns and heat exchangers are usually denoted by a simple block or rectangle